 States tax issues: filing deadlines, FEIE, FTC, Residency

 States may have different requirements and filing deadlines.
 Therefore, please refer to the specific US state for when to file an extension and when penalties and interest start accruing.
-Also does your state conform with the IRS with regard to the foreign earned income exclusion and/or foreign tax credit.
+Also, does your state conform with the IRS with regard to the foreign earned income exclusion and/or foreign tax credit?
 Are you still a tax resident in that state?
-Are you liable to any trailing tax liabilities?
+Are you liable for any trailing state tax liabilities?

 Need help with expat tax issues?
 Contact Whin Global for help

 Tax help and filing information is available anytime on IRS.gov.
 The IRS website offers a variety of online tools to help taxpayers answer common tax questions.